bipbopbup/playsTV-recover/README.md

 - Your old plays.tv username
 - Mozilla Firefox
 - Python 3.x
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`
-- Download the geckodriver from here: https://github.com/mozilla/geckodriver/releases -- Unzip it
+ - Download the geckodriver from here: https://github.com/mozilla/geckodriver/releases
+  - Unzip it
--- Copy that .exe file and put your into python parent folder (e.g., C:\Python34)
+  - Copy that .exe file and put your into python parent folder (e.g., C:\Python34)
 - Some patiente since this script is a scrapper and needs to make some requests to the archives.org webpage :)

 ## Issues!